How to dry Garlic

 So now you know that Curing garlic is an essential step that can extend its shelf life and ensure you enjoy the fruits of your labor for months to come.
 You can place it in a warm, dry, and well-ventilated area.
 This enables the bulbs to develop their full flavor while preventing mold and rot.

-By keeping all these tips in mind, you can now enjoy your home-grown garlic for a rich and robust flavour long after harvesting, making the whole culinary effort worthwhile.
+By keeping all these tips in mind, you can now enjoy your home-grown garlic for a rich and robust flavor long after harvesting, making the whole culinary effort worthwhile.

 FAQs